jyutzler/Bridge-Systems/system.md

 The exception is when there is another unbid four-card suit (e.g., 5-0-4-4 distribution).

 All other bids by responder are natural and forcing to game.
+### Responder Rebids
+#### Two-Way Minor Forcing
+After any three bids at the one level, bids of 2 of a minor and 2NT are artificial and forcing.

+1X-1Y;1Z

+* 2♣: Forces relay to 2♦; Continuations:
+   * pass: wanted to play 2♦
+   * rebid major: invitational with 5 or a bad 6
+   * other major: invitational with 4 (if ♠) or 4+ (if ♥)
+   * 2NT: invitational, balanced
+   * 3m: invitational, natural
+   * 3M (rebid): invitational, good six-card suit
+   * 3♥ over 1♠: invitational, at least 6-5
+* 2♦: Artificial game force; Opener responds with the cheapest acceptable natural bid (unshown 4-card major, 3-card support, etc.); Continuations:
+   * 2♠ over 2♥: denies interest in hearts 4-4 in the majors
+   * jump to 3NT: quantitative (16-18)
+* 2M: non-invitational, non-forcing
+* 2NT: Forces relay to 3♣; Continuations:
+   * pass: wanted to play 3♣
+   * other bid: slam try
+* 3X: good hand, good suit, strong slam try
+* 3NT: to play (13-15)

+## Game Tries
+#### Relay Game Try

+Once any major suit is raised from 1 to 2 (declaring suit agreement), the cheapest bid is a generic game try.
+The idea is to allow the presumptive dummy to set the contract or make a help suit game try.
+* ...1M-2M
+   * Cheapest bid: relay (game try)
+   * 2NT over 2♥: 4+ spades, slam try
+   * 3 other suit: 4+ cards, slam try
+   * 3M: preemptive, no game interest
+   * 3♠ over 2♥ or 4 other suit: splinter slam try

+After the cheapest bid relay:
+* 2NT: help suit game try in spades
+* 3 other suit: help suit game try in that suit
+* 3M: minimum
+* 4M: maximum

+After the game try, if the presumptive declarer is still undecided, he may relay to ask whether the game try is a minimum or maximum.
+For example:
+* 1♠-2♠;2NT-3♣;3♦

+Note: this is similar to Richard Pavlicek's [system](http://rpbridge.net/7g70.htm).
 ## Two Over One
 By an unpassed hand, a two-over-one response shows 13+ points and 4+ cards or exactly 3 of opener's major.